-All Johnson & Wales University students must fulfill their financial obligations to the university by the published due dates listed above.
-(All off-semester entrants must meet the financial obligation by the published date for that semester.)
+All Johnson & Wales University students must fulfill their financial obligations to the university by the published due date noted above.
+(All semester entrants must meet the financial obligation by the published date for that semester.)

-To meet their financial obligations, students must do one of the following by the published due date:
+To meet their financial obligation, students must do one of the following by the published due date:

-- · Make a full semester payment. - Contract with Nelnet Campus Commerce and pay the first monthly payment, as well as the enrollment fee. - Have an approved loan that covers the annual balance. - Have an approved payment plan with Student Academic & Financial Services using a combination of the above options.
+- Make a full semester payment. - Contract with Nelnet Campus Commerce and pay the first monthly installment, as well as the enrollment fee. - Have an approved loan that covers the annual balance. - Have an approved payment plan with Student Academic & Financial Services using a combination of the above options.